vunguyenq/jorvik/jorvik/storage/README.md

 | 3    | Transform sales orders    | Output of step 2         | `/mnt/silver/sales_orders`      |
 | 4    | Create sales report       | Outputs of steps 1 & 3   | `/mnt/gold/sales_report`        |

-Now, assume there's a change in the transformation logic in **Step 3** — for example, introducing a new _loyalty discount amount_ field in the sales orders.
-This modification impacts not only the refined sales data but also the final sales report.

-To validate this change before deployment, Steps 3 and 4 need to be executed in a development environment.
-The code changes are made in a Git feature branch named `order_transform`.

 ### Scenario

 Now, assume there's a change in the transformation logic in Step 3 — for example, introducing a new loyalty discount amount field in the sales orders.
 This modification impacts not only the refined sales data but also the final sales report.

 To validate this change before deployment, Steps 3 and 4 need to be executed in a development environment.
-The code changes are made in a Git feature branch named order_transform.
+The code changes are made in a Git feature branch named `order_transform`.

 ![Animation](imgs/isolation_storage.gif)